MRC-Epid-it24/intake24/docs/overview/source-code.md

 pnpm lint
 ```

-Lint step also runs for each file, when changes are committed.
+Lint step also runs for each staged file, when changes are being committed (using git hooks).

 ## Renovate

-Repository is set up with [renovate bot](https://github.com/renovatebot/renovate), which checks the dependencies and prepares PRs.
-It runs on weekly basis and can be configured through [`.github/renovate.json5`](https://github.com/MRC-Epid-it24/intake24/blob/master/.github/renovate.json5) config file.
+Repository is set up with [renovate bot](https://github.com/renovatebot/renovate), which checks repository for up-to-date dependencies and prepares PRs to be merged.
+Renovate job runs on weekly basis and can be configured through [`.github/renovate.json5`](https://github.com/MRC-Epid-it24/intake24/blob/master/.github/renovate.json5) config file.

 ## Continuous integration

 ### Build

-Main [CI](https://github.com/MRC-Epid-it24/intake24/blob/master/.github/workflows/ci.yml) action is triggered on source code change and it runs lint / build / tests / steps for each components to ensure all is working as expected.
+[Main CI](https://github.com/MRC-Epid-it24/intake24/blob/master/.github/workflows/ci.yml) action is triggered on any source code change and it runs lint / build / tests / steps for each of the components.

 ### Documentation

-Whenever `docs` source code is modified, [Docs CI](https://github.com/MRC-Epid-it24/intake24/blob/master/.github/workflows/docs.yml) is triggered and documentation site is automatically rebuilt.
+[Docs CI](https://github.com/MRC-Epid-it24/intake24/blob/master/.github/workflows/docs.yml) action is triggered on `docs` folder source code change and documentation site is automatically rebuilt and deployed to GitHub pages.